Menzingers vocalist Greg Barnett announces first solo album with title track and music video

 Today, Greg Barnett, co-vocalist/guitarist of Scranton punk band The Menzingers, announced his debut solo album, “Don’t Go Throwing Roses in My Grave,” will be released digitally and on CD Feb.
 18 via Epitaph Records.

-The album, which is presented under the name Gregor Barnett, will also be available on vinyl March 18.
+The album, which is presented under the name Gregor Barnett, will also be available on vinyl on March 18.

 Written and recorded in the midst of the COVID-19 pandemic, “Don’t Go Throwing Roses in My Grave” is a sonic departure from Barnett’s more punk-leaning work with The Menzingers, drawing on the gritty, off-kilter Americana of Tom Waits or Warren Zevon as it faces down loss and doubt in search of relief and redemption.